hackclub/hackclub/workshops/login_auth/README.md

 Now after completing this you need to work on both the functions you assigned in HTML buttons `login()` and `logout()`.

 ##### Function login()
 A user can sign-in only if their record is stored in Firebase.
-So, Firebase has a property called [`Sign-in existing user`](https://firebase.google.com/docs/auth/web/start#sign_in_existing_users) as existing users can sign-in through input fields.
+So, firebase has a property called [`Sign-in existing user`](https://firebase.google.com/docs/auth/web/start#sign_in_existing_users) as existing users can sign-in through input fields.

 Now you need to create two variables in `login()` named `userEmail` and `userPass` which get email and password values from the input fields with IDs `email_field` and `password_field`.